 You've created a great website with a sleek design, vibrant colours and binge-worthy content, but your images are either too pixelated or take forever to load!
-In this blog, we will explain the different types of image formats, what an SVG File is, and how SVGs could improve your website's performance.
+In this blog, we will explain: the different types of image formats, what an SVG File is, and how SVGs could improve your website's look and performance.

 What type of image are you using?

-To understand the power of SVGs, we need to understand the difference between the types of images you may have on your website; Rasterised Images and Vector Images:
+To understand the power of SVGs (or scalable vector graphic), we need to understand the difference between the types of images you may have on your website; Rasterised Images and Vector Images:

 This pixel resolution forms a bitmap.
 Bitmaps are like paint-by-numbers of an image, where the map tells each pixel what colour it should be to form an image, but it doesn't know what the image is.
 Herein lies the problem of having such limited information.
-When a rasterised image is scaled up, there is no information between the existing pixels, so the new pixels made will try to create smooth transitions between the colours.
-The result is a grainy image with a halo effect.
+When a rasterised image is scaled up, there is no information between the existing pixels, so the bitmap will try to create new pixels to form smooth transitions between the original colours.
+The result, depending on how far you stretch the image, is a grainy image with a halo effect.

 Vector images are made using mathematical points and values on a graph to form a complete picture.
 Common examples of vector images you may come across include logos and illustrations.
-When vector images are made, instructions are produced on how the image, in its entirety, should be rendered by telling the software via code.
+When vector images are made, instructions are produced on how the image, in its entirety, should be rendered by setting parameters in the software via code.

 Simply put, an algorithm says that a line will start at position "x,y" and ends on position "2x,2y".
 The thickness of the line is 2 points.
 Because these are set values, the algorithm will adjust the image accordingly so you can zoom into the line and not lose any quality.

 Another example of vector images you'll find in media, such as posters or print design, is text.
-Text is another form of vector image, where each character is made of a series of paths and a fill colour, which is why text set to 100pt (point size) or 500pt doesn't appear blurry.
+Text is another form of vector image, where each character is made of a series of paths and a fill colour, which is why text set to either 15pt (point size) remains crisp when scaled to 500pt.

 Now that you know what a vector is, the file format to contain vectors is called an SVG.
-An SVG, or Scalable Vector Graphic, is a format that houses the data of the vectors such as the paths, thickness and fills.
+Scalable Vector Graphic, or SVG, is a format that houses the data of the vectors such as paths, thickness and fills.

 How to make SVG files